vria/design-patterns/Structural/Bridge/README.md

 The simplest solution is to double each equation class and write its internal calculus to use gmp library.

 It will be better to abstract out the equations and separate them from basic arithmetic operations.
-[MathImplInterface] contains a contract for basic arithmetic operations like adding, subtracting, negation, comparing, etc.
+[MathImplInterface] (`Implementor`) contains a contract for basic arithmetic operations like adding, subtracting, negation, comparing, etc.
 Equation classes are coupled to this interface and base the calculation of their roots on abstract operations:
 [LinearEquation::solve()], [QuadraticEquation::solve()].
 The implementors are:
 - [TrivialMathImpl] is the native implementation of arithmetic operations: `+`, `-`, `*`, etc.